SRCF/docs/content/tutorials/shell-and-files/terminal-guide.md

 +-----------------------------------+-----------------------------------+
 ```

 Note that the last command starts the nano text editor.
-This is a very
+This is a simple editor
-powerful editor which is worth getting to know, but it can seem complex
+which is sufficient for most tasks.
+If you get stuck in it, pressing control-x
-at first.
-If you get stuck in it, pressing `control-x` will return to the
+will return to the command prompt.
+If you are looking for a more powerful
-command prompt.
+editor, albeit with a steeper learning curve, you might want to try vim.

 ## Exiting